Witness Interviews in Internal Investigations: The UK Perspective

 This can cause difficulties when interviewing board members and senior management who may be the ‘client’ for the purposes of the investigation but who may need to be interviewed in the context of their own involvement.
 For the most part this can be avoided by identifying the client at the outset of the case as made up of a group of senior employees or board members with no involvement in matters under investigation.
 However, depending on the size of the company and the nature of the case, this is sometimes unavoidable; therefore, the basis on which the interview is being conducted must be made clear to the witness.

-There are a number of statutory exceptions to the principle of identification, such as the offences of failure to prevent bribery and of failure to prevent the criminal facilitation of tax evasion, and the government has been examining the case for reform of the law on corporate liability for economic crime.
+There are a number of statutory exceptions to the principle of identification, the most well-known examples being the offences of failure to prevent bribery and of failure to prevent the criminal facilitation of tax evasion.
+The government had been examining the case for reform of the law on corporate liability for economic crime for several years.
 The Law Commission was tasked by the Ministry of Justice to undertake a review of the law relating to the criminal liability of non-natural persons, including companies, and to provide options for reform.
-The Law Commission published its options paper on 10 June 2022, presenting 10 reform options to the government, for further consideration.
+It published its options paper on 10 June 2022, presenting 10 reform options to the government for further consideration.
+As a result, at the latter stages of the passage of the ECCT Act, an amendment was tabled that – after considerable debate – introduced a further statutory exception by way of the criminal offence of failure to prevent fraud.
+Only large companies will fall within the scope of this new offence.
+A company will be liable where a person associated with it commits a fraud offence intending to benefit the company (directly or indirectly).
+Having reasonable prevention procedures in place at the time of the offence provides a complete defence for the company.

 When the issues under investigation fall within the statutory exceptions, it can be difficult to identify the appropriate individual to interview on behalf of the company.
 Again, the purpose of the interview and the basis on which it is being conducted needs to be made clear from the outset.